mocks-server/website/docs/guides-organizing-files.md

 ## Other files and folders

 You can create other files and folders inside the `mocks` folder, Mocks Server will simply ignore them.
-So, for example, if you want to maintain the data you use in your `routes` separated from the definition of the `routes` theirself, you could create a `data` folder, and import it from the route files.
+So, for example, if you want to maintain the data you use in your `routes` separated from the definition of the `routes`, you could create a `data` folder, and import it from the route files.

 ```
 project-root/